KVessey/SoftwareEngineeringLMS/UI Layout Draft.md

       - Requires: all fields in student class
     - [ ] Drop Student – This will allow the admin to drop a student from his course
       - Use student Id to drop student
-    - [ ] Look up Student – This will allow the admin to look up student by ID
+    - [ ] Look Up / Edit Student – This will allow the admin to look up student by ID and edit them
       - Input Id to search for student
       - <b>SUBMENU:</b>
         - Upon clicking "Look Up Student" button, admin should  be prompted to input student Id